CS 457 / 557 -- Computer Graphics Shaders

 Counseling and Psychological Services

 Oregon State University's Counseling and Psychological Services (CAPS) provides OSU students with individual, relationship, and group counseling.
-I have met some of these people, and they are really good.
+I have met some of these people.
+They are very professional and very kind.
 If you are in any type of emotional difficulty, don't hesitate to contact them.
 If it makes it easier for you, I will walk over with you.

 TELUS: Mental Health Support for Students